Your fake friends are ruining you. I know it sounds harsh, but if you want to be happy you have to:

 This is one of the hardest posts I EVER have written.
 Partially because it is personal to me…

-Okay, so, here I am going to try to make the best of this bad situation.
+Okay.
+So, here I am going to try making the best of this bad situation.
 Here’s how you know you need to break up with a friend…

 These are the warning signs that a friendship needs to end:

 - You feel they undermine you more than support you.